Not Yet Another Digital ID: Privacy-preserving Humanitarian Aid Distribution: Practical Considerations

 \section{Practical Considerations}

-\parBF{Multiple Registration and Distribution Stations} When designing our protocols, we have assumed that there is only one registration and distribution station.
-However, for large-scale operations, humanitarian organizations may set up multiple registration and distribution sites~\cite{Icrcecosec20}.
-Having multiple sites reduces the waiting time and therefore lowers the risk of attack for staff and recipients~\cite{Icrcecosec20}.
-It may also affect the security and privacy offered of the system.
+\parBF{Multiple Registration and Distribution Stations} While our design focuses on cases where there is only one registration and distribution station, humanitarian organizations may need to set up multiple registration and distribution sites for large-scale operations~\cite{Icrcecosec20}.
+For example, having multiple sites reduces the waiting time and therefore lowers the risk of attack for staff and recipients~\cite{Icrcecosec20}.
+But having multiple sites can also affect the security and privacy offered of the system.

 When there are multiple registration stations, recipients from the same household can register several times and get goods multiple times per period.
-To avoid this problem, registration stations need access to the validation means of other registration stations (e.g., communication with the elders of another village)
+To avoid this problem, registration stations need access to the validation means of other registration stations (e.g., communication with the elders of another village).

 When there are multiple distribution sites, recipients can ask for goods in more than one of them.
-To avoid this problem the stations need to synchronize their list of seen tags $\tagH$ to learn which households already requested goods in the period.
+To avoid this problem, distribution stations need to synchronize their lists of seen tags $\tagH$ to learn which households already requested goods in a period.
 Synchronization requires communication, e.g., Internet connectivity or transportation of digital copies (e.g., in a USB stick) from one site to the other.
-Communication may not be possible, or be difficult, or be hard to make private, in some emergency scenarios where aid distribution takes place.
+Communication may not be possible, or be difficult in some emergency scenarios where aid distribution takes place.

+In absence of connectivity, assigning each household to a fixed station would prevent multiple-station-based double dipping at the cost of flexibility for recipients.

-\parBF{Preventing Delegation of Tokens} One of the problems that the \icrcAbbr staff find in the field is that recipients may willingly or unwillingly, give their entitlement proofs to others.
+\parBF{Preventing Delegation of Tokens} One of the problems that the \icrcAbbr staff finds in the field is that recipients may willingly or unwillingly, give their entitlement proofs to others.
 When this happens, illegitimate recipients gain access to goods.
 To avoid this issue, the distribution station needs to authenticate recipients to ensure that the recipient is indeed registered at the registration station.